15.4 Introduction to the External Male Genitalia

 Attribution

-This content was adapted from Anatomy and Physiology 2e by J. Gordon Betts, Kelly A. Young, James A. Wise, Eddie Johnson, Brandon Poe, Dean H. Kruse, Oksana Korol, Jody E. Johnson, Mark Womble, Peter DeSaix licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0).
+This content was adapted from Anatomy and Physiology 2e by J. Gordon Betts, Kelly A. Young, James A. Wise, Eddie Johnson, Brandon Poe, Dean H. Kruse, Oksana Korol, Jody E. Johnson, Mark Womble, and Peter DeSaix, which is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).

 License